Everything recommended in the Virtual Library is completely free to use!

 Podcasts

-- Song Exploder is a podcast where musicians take apart their songs, and piece by piece, share the story of how they were made.
+A podcast where musicians take apart their songs, and piece by piece, share the story of how they were made.
 Featuring artists such as Bjork, John Lennon, and Billie Eilish, and film and TV soundtracks such as those from Game of Thrones and Dune.

-- Harry Potter and the Sacred Text Some people might claim flippantly that Harry Potter is like a religion to them.
+Some people might claim flippantly that Harry Potter is like a religion to them.
 This podcast takes that seriously, studying the books as if they were spiritual texts, and discussing themes like commitment, revenge, and forgiveness.
 “This podcast creates time in your week to think about life’s big questions.
 Because reading fiction doesn’t help us escape the world, it helps us live in it.”

+A twice-monthly fiction podcast in the style of community updates for the small desert town of Night Vale where every conspiracy theory is true.
 Featuring announcements from the Sheriff’s Secret Police, local weather and news, mysterious lights in the night sky, dark hooded figures with unknowable powers, and cultural events.
 Turn on your radio and hide!

 Treasure Island 2020